 Outside of fries and onion rings, the GoWISE's results in our cooking tests fluctuated a bit.
 Its tater tots tasted nice and crispy, but cooked a bit more unevenly than many other models.
 When making doughnuts it cooked very evenly, but failed to get that little bit of crispiness on the outside that you'd want in an ideal doughy treat.
 Chicken breast proved the most difficult dish for this machine, as it failed to get much of a crisp on the outside and left a rather stringy, chewy texture on the inside.

 Overall, we don't think any of the GoWISE's weak points in our cooking tests are deal breakers (unless you're planning to make a lot of chicken), and its top-notch performance in the onion ring/fry genre can make up for less than stellar doughnuts.
 However, if you're going to be trying a bunch of different recipes/cooking styles, things might be a bit hit or miss with this machine.
-If that's the case, you'll probably want to consider spending a bit more on the more consistent Ninja 1550 Watt.
+If that's the case, you'll probably want to consider spending a bit more on a model with more consistent temperature.

 Offering both a nice interface and numerous cooking settings, a slightly less than ideal fry basket design is the only thing that kept the GoWISE from earning a top score in our user friendliness testing.